AlanFNL/alanfnl/readme.md

 ---

-**🏢 Currently working at Cavia Agency (Formerly Reforce Infinity)** as a Full Stack Developer since Jan 2022.
+**🏢 Currently working at Cavia Agency (Formerly Reforce Infinity)** as a Head of Tech since Jan 2022.

 ---